 Santiago Bernabeu Stadium

-Santiago Bernabeu Stadium is one of the famous stadiums in the world, it is a perfect place to visit for football lovers and the stadium hosted many important football games like the World Cup, the Champions League, and the European Nations Cup.
+Santiago Bernabeu Stadium is one of the most famous stadiums in the world.
+It is a perfect place for football lovers to visit, and the stadium has hosted many important football games, such as the World Cup, the Champions League, and the European Nations Cup.

-Santiago Bernabeu Stadium is located in the middle of Madrid, it is the home of the famous Real Madrid Team and it has a capacity of 80000 spectators.
-Don’t miss the chance when you reach there to visit the Championships and Titles Gallery in the museum, which shows you the most important achievements of Real Madrid throughout history.
+Santiago Bernabeu Stadium is located in the middle of Madrid.
+It is the home of the famous Real Madrid Team and has a capacity of 80000 spectators.
+When you reach there, don’t miss the chance to visit the Championships and Titles Gallery in the museum, which shows you the most significant achievements of Real Madrid throughout history.

-Also, you can see the changing rooms, you can have a break at the café or restaurants there.
+You can also see the changing rooms and take a break at the café or restaurants there.

 Puerta de Alcala

-Puerta de Alcala is a beautiful monument that is located in Independence Square, one of the important squares in Madrid.
-It was called in the old days the Gate of Alcala because it was one of the five gates that lead to the city of Madrid.
+Puerta de Alcala is a beautiful monument located in Independence Square, one of Madrid’s important squares.
+In the past, it was called the Gate of Alcala because it was one of the five gates leading to the city of Madrid.

-Puerta de Alcala was opened in 1778 by the Italian engineer Francesco Sabatini, it is 30 meters high and the entrance gate is made of granite and the façade is decorated with sculptures and decorative reliefs.
+Puerta de Alcala was opened in 1778 by the Italian engineer Francesco Sabatini.
+It is 30 meters high, and the entrance gate is made of granite.
+The façade is decorated with sculptures and decorative reliefs.

 Plaza Mayor

-Another famous square in the capital city, the largest in Madrid and Europe, was constructed in the 16th century by King Philip III and it was used for bullfights, ceremonial events like the announcement of a new king, and knightly tournaments.
+King Philip III constructed another famous square in the capital city, the largest in Madrid and Europe, in the 16th century.
+It was used for bullfights, ceremonial events like the announcement of a new king, and knightly tournaments.

-The Mayor Square memorialized King Philip III by putting a huge statue of him in the middle of the square, while he was riding a horse.
-It is the perfect place for tourists to rest after a long day touring in Madrid, where you can watch the architecture of the Middle Ages and there are many shops, cafes, restaurants, and candy shops that are spread all over the square.
+The Mayor’s Square memorialized King Philip III by putting a massive statue of him in the middle of the square while he was riding a horse.
+It is the perfect place for tourists to rest after a long day touring Madrid.
+You can watch the architecture of the Middle Ages, and there are many shops, cafes, restaurants, and candy shops spread all over the square.

 Sorolla Museum

-The museum was named after the famous Spanish painter Joaquin Sorolla, the museum contains more than 1200 paintings by him and also a collection of sculptures, ceramics, and a collection of photographs.
-You can also see the museum garden’s courtyard that is decorated with trees and with a gurgling fountain and Andalusian-style decorative tile work.
+The museum was named after the famous Spanish painter Joaquin Sorolla.
+It contains more than 1,200 of his paintings, as well as sculptures, ceramics, and photographs.
+You can also see the museum garden’s courtyard, which is decorated with trees, a gurgling fountain, and Andalusian-style decorative tile work.

 Reina Sofia Museum

-Reina Sofia Museum is a center for contemporary art, it was opened by Queen Sofia in 1986 and it was designed by the architect Antonio Fernández Alba.
-When you visit the museum you will see before you enter the three glass towers that include the elevators outside the building.
+Reina Sofia Museum is a centre for contemporary art.
+It was opened by Queen Sofia in 1986 and designed by Antonio Fernández Alba.
+Before you enter, you will see the three glass towers, including the elevators, outside the building.

-The museum contains more than 23000 artworks, which include many remarkable masterpieces like works by Joan Miró, Pablo Picasso, and Alexander Calder.
-There is also the garden inside the museum which contains many lovely sculptures.
+The museum contains over 23000 artworks, including remarkable masterpieces by Joan Miró, Pablo Picasso, and Alexander Calder.
+It also has a garden with many lovely sculptures.

 Almudena Cathedral

-Almudena Cathedral is one of the important attractions in Madrid, it was built in the 20th century by Pope John Paul II and it is located near the Royal Palace.
-The cathedral is featured by its beautiful design from inside and outside, its frescoes, statues, and its dome with a height of 70 meters.
+Almudena Cathedral is one of the important attractions in Madrid.
+It was built in the 20th century by Pope John Paul II and is located near the Royal Palace.
+The cathedral is featured by its beautiful design inside and out, frescoes, statues, and dome, which is 70 meters high.

-When you are in the cathedral you can go to the dome and see a magnificent view of the city of Madrid and also inside there you can take a tour of the museum.
+When you are in the cathedral, you can go to the dome and see a magnificent view of Madrid.
+You can also take a tour of the museum from the inside.

 Retiro Park

-Retiro Park is one of the largest public parks in Madrid, it extends over an area of about 1400 km2 and it is located in the center of Madrid.
-The park is very popular among the locals there especially on vacations and public holidays.
-There are many activities that you can do inside Retiro Park like walking or renting a boat inside the huge artificial lake in the middle of the park.
+Retiro Park is one of the largest public parks in Madrid.
+It extends over an area of about 1400 km2 and is located in the centre of Madrid.
+The park is trendy among the locals, especially on vacations and public holidays.
+You can do many activities inside Retiro Park, such as walking or renting a boat on the vast artificial lake in the middle of the park.

 Gran Via

-It is a famous shopping street in Madrid, it is the street that never sleeps and it is located in the middle of the city and it is about 1.3 km long.
-When you walk in this street you will be admired by its beautiful buildings that date back to the beginning of the 20th century.
+It is a famous shopping street in Madrid that never sleeps.
+It is located in the middle of the city and is about 1.3 km long.
+Walking in this street, you will be admired by its beautiful buildings, which date back to the beginning of the 20th century.

 Gran Via connects the Callao Gate and Spain Square.

-The street is full of many shops and malls that sell a lot of brands and also you will find the most luxurious world-famous restaurants and cafes.
+The street is full of shops and malls that sell many brands.
+You will also find the most luxurious, world-famous restaurants and cafes.

 Plaza de Cibeles

-Plaza de Cibeles is a fascinating square in Madrid, it is in a neoclassical style, and the most famous of these buildings are the Cibeles Palace, the Old Post Museum, and the Archaeological Museum.
+Plaza de Cibeles is a fascinating square in Madrid.
+It is in a neoclassical style, and the most famous buildings are the Cibeles Palace, the Old Post Museum, and the Archaeological Museum.

-In the middle of the square, you will find the Statue of Fuente de la Cibeles that was founded in the 17th century and it is a symbol of the city, and depicts the Roman gods, on a chariot pulled by lions and carved from marble.
-You will also find many shops, cafes, and restaurants located around the square.
+In the middle of the square, you will find the Statue of Fuente de la Cibeles, founded in the 17th century.
+It symbolises the city and depicts the Roman gods on a chariot pulled by lions and carved from marble.
+You will also find many shops, cafes, and restaurants around the square.